meekostuff/interception/README.md

 Installation
 ------------

-1. Copy or clone the Interception project files to a directory on your server, say
+1. Copy or clone the Interception project files to a sub-directory of your domain on your server, say

-		/path/to/interception/
+		path/to/interception/

 2. Open a **supported** browser and navigate to the following page